Thomas-Selin/language-model/README.md

 The base-trained model and fine-tuned/chat-aligned models created in the project are available on request (369 Mb each).

-## How to train and run the model via the user interface
+## How to train and then run the model via the user interface

 **Requirements**: Python 3.11 (tested with 3.11.9), [uv](https://github.com/astral-sh/uv)